fireshape/fireshape/docs/source/introduction.rst

 On the page :ref:`example_L2tracking`, we show how to solve a shape optimization problem constrained to a linear boundary value problem.

+On the page :ref:`example_pipe`, we show how to solve a shape optimization problem constrained to a nonlinear boundary value problem and a volume constraint.

 On the page :ref:`ROL`, we give a very brief introduction to ROL.